 We at LawPàdí know it’s a big deal, and therefore we have come up with a few things you should look out for when hiring a lawyer, so you can pick someone best suited to represent your interests effectively.

 The first and often most underrated thing is that you need to attempt to understand what your issue is, and know whether you do actually need the services of a lawyer, before attempting to hire one.
 Most times people face an issue and automatically believe that they need a lawyer to solve it.

 While having the mindset of engaging a lawyer for issues is a good thing, you should try to find out a bit more about the issue first.
 Do some minor research to understand your rights, use the Internet, ask friends, and use services like ours!
-LawPàdí provides free initial legal information to individuals and businesses that are unsure about their legal rights and need some quick assistance and/or information (you can use our legal query platform here).
+LawPàdí provides free initial legal information to individuals and businesses that are unsure about their legal rights.
 So do yourself a favour please– bookmark our website!

 - Can you solve it on your own?

 In many cases, you may be able to solve your problem without a lawyer’s help.
 If a company has wronged you, it might be that the best way to attempt to resolve it is to see if it has a customer service department.
 Often, a complaint can be settled to your satisfaction without having to find a lawyer.

 For example, you book a domestic flight from Lagos to Abuja, your flight gets delayed for 5 hours, you eventually get to your destination and you are so upset that you decide you want to sue the airline.
 Now while you have a right to sue them, you should be aware that there are other ways you can attempt to raise a grievance and obtain compensation.